shyamsg/popgen19/README.md

 ```
 Let's try to perform a GWAS of our data, i.e. test each SNP for association with the disease.

-And let's try to do it using the simplest association test for case-control data, the allelic test, which you just performed in R in exercise 1B.
+And let's try to do it using a simple association test for case-control data, the logistic regression.

 The PLINK2 option "--bfile data/gwa"" will specify that the data PLINK2 should analyse are the files in folder called "data" with the prefix "gwa".

-"—assoc" specifies that we want to use perform GWAS using the allelic test
+"—logistic" specifies that we want to use perform GWAS using the logistic regression.

 "—adjust"" tells PLINK2 to output a file that includes p-values that are adjusted for multiple testing using Bonferroni correction as well as other fancier methods.

-Now perform the allelic test on all the SNPs int the dataset using PLINK2 by typing:
+Now perform the logistic regression on all the SNPs in the dataset using PLINK2 by typing:
 ```
 plink2  --bfile data/gwa --logistic --adjust
 ```